roland-burke/roland-burke.github.io/_drafts/2025-04-09-released-mobilematic-to-the-playstore.md

 ### State management
 Another challenge was the state management.
 Initially I used the `setState` method from Flutter which notifies the framework that the internal state of the object has changed and causes the framework to schedule a build for the object.
 I also used `ChangeNotifier` to propagate the change of a value.
 By the time the code got messy and was somewhat hard to test.

-I discoverd the `flutter_bloc` which is a library for state management.
+I discoverd [flutter_bloc](https://pub.dev/packages/flutter_bloc) which is a library for state management.
 There might be other solutions, but bloc sounded interesting so I decided to learn it and integrate it into the app.
-I replaced my custom solution with bloc, and the code cleaner and also better testable.
+I replaced my custom solution with bloc, and the code got cleaner and also better testable.

 ### Security
-During the planning of the scope for the release,
+One thing I identified as important for the release, was security.
+Since the App just acts as a client which connects to the CCU, there aren't many security aspects.
+One important aspect though is the storage of the credentials on the mobile device.
+To solve this problem, I used [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage).
+With this library you can store AES encrypted key-value pairs using SharedPreferences.
+The key is stored using the platforms integrated mechanism, like Keychain for IOS and KeyStore for android.

 ## Release process